Dion-Krasniqi/workout-tracker/README.md

 * Loading screen before actual loading the sessions/workouts(partially);
 * Stopwatch resets if active session is exited;
 * Mix of tailwindCSS and CSS might mess up some styling;
+* First load for previous sessions is empty;

 Planned features: